Weatherclasses.com

 6) USGS flood page (links for hydrology flooding and surge inundation SWATH network)

-8) Harvey monitoring: a.
+7) Monitoring in Texas: a.
 Harris County Flood Control District ; b.
 Texas DOT ; c.
 West Gulf River Forecast Center

 2) ETRAP